 Contact your IT department or Internet service provider if the problem persists.

 WebSocket is an Internet protocol used to automatically update the Episerver user interface.

 If you are using the projects feature, the WebSocket protocol is used to check for new or updated comments and project items from other users.
 As soon as one of your colleagues adds a comment or project item, Episerver automatically updates your user interface and displays the comment or item (assuming you have the projects interface open).

-However, the WebSocket protocol must be enabled for your system by an administrator for the real-time updates to work.
-If it was not enabled, you can still work with Episerver and with projects and comments but you need to manually refresh the user interface with the Refresh button to see new comments or items.
+However, the WebSocket protocol must have been enabled for your system by an administrator for the real-time updates to work.
+If it has not been enabled, you can still work with Episerver and with projects and comments but you need to manually refresh the user interface with the Refresh button to see new comments or items.